AF-Github1/AzureProjectDocumentation/README.md

 Login through Github (Github must be associated with your organization/school)

 You should see the Azure for students offer screen after this and it should enable you to login afterwards.
 When you go to the Education screen, you should see the 100 credits from your subscription

+I have now access to my free student benefits and can confirm for fellow ENTA students that the student offer as of the moment of writing this section (05/07/2023) is still functional.